What is the Professional Development Program?

 The programs are designed to offer understanding on budgeting, taxation obligations, superannuation and to assist players establish personal financial goals.

-All rookie and newly contracted players are required to participate in a one-on-one session with BDO as part of their first year induction program.
-Players who experience changes in their disposable income (i.e. change in contract) or who are preparing to transition out of the game are strongly encouraged to complete a "Financial Health Check" with BDO.
+All rookie and newly contracted players are required to participate in a one-on-one session as part of their first year induction program.
+Players who experience changes in their disposable income (i.e. change in contract) or who are preparing to transition out of the game are strongly encouraged to complete a "Financial Health Check".

 A "Financial Health Check" provides an independent assessment of a player's current financial situation.
 Players can then discuss the outcome of their assessment with their financial advisor.